 I like to think of fall from an Alice In Wonderland perspective.
 That is, autumn is a time when we shrink in proportion to our gardens while the leaves ‘bloom’ above us.
-And each year, nature unveils new surprises, dazzling us with colors and combinations so daring as to leave little doubt as to her ability to create designs far superior to our own.
+And each year, nature produces new surprises, dazzling us with color schemes so daring as to leave little doubt about her ability to create designs far superior to our own.

-While it’s generally believed that cold weather causes a tree’s leaves to change color, the process is in reality a bit more complex.
-Weather can affect the intensity and duration of color, but the color itself is a part of each tree’s biology.
-And just like flowers in a garden, every tree has its own colors and ‘bloom’ period that occur at different times during the fall season.
+While it’s generally believed that cold temperatures cause a tree’s leaves to change color, the process is in fact a bit more complex.
+Although weather can affect the intensity and duration of color, the color itself is a part of each tree’s biology.
+And just like flowers in a garden, each tree has its own ‘bloom’ period that occurs at different times during the fall season.

-Leaves change color due to the process of photosynthesis.
-During the growing season, leaves act as food factories for trees and shrubs, capturing sunlight to turn carbon dioxide and water into oxygen and sugar.
+Leaves change color as a part of their natural life cycle.
+During the growing season, leaves act as food factories for trees, capturing sunlight to turn carbon dioxide and water into oxygen and sugar.
 A chemical called chlorophyll, which absorbs light energy, is responsible for making this happen.
 It is also the reason why most leaves are green.

-In the fall, as temperatures cool and days grow shorter, leaves stop their food-making process.
+But in the fall, shorter days and cooler temperatures trigger the leaves to stop their food-making process.
 As the chlorophyll breaks down, the green color disappears from the leaf surface.
-Yellow and orange, two colors which until now have been masked by the green, start to become visible.
+Yellow and orange (two colors which until now have been masked by the stronger pigment green) start to become visible.
 These accessory pigments have a different molecular structure than chlorophyll, and take longer to break down.

 Orange-yellow sassafras leaves on Maryland’s Eastern Shore

-Some trees like maples, sourwoods and sweet gums, however, start making brand new pigments of their own.
-These trees produce brilliant shades of red, scarlet and purple with the onset of fall.
-Often you’ll see these colors mixed in with the leaves’ underlying orange and yellow pigments, making for a dazzling show.
+Some trees like maples, sourwoods and sweet gums, however, start making brand new pigments, producing brilliant shades of red, scarlet and purple with the onset of fall.
+Often you’ll see these colors mixed in with the orange and yellow pigments, making for a dazzling show.

 Maple tree in fall